monk-io/docs/docs/get-started/acc-and-auth.md

 ---
-title: "Create Your Monk Account"
+title: "Create Your MonkOS Account"
 ---

-# Monk Accounts & Authentication
+# MonkOS Accounts & Authentication

 You need an account in order to use Monk.
 Getting one is free, straightforward, and it shouldn't take more than a couple of seconds.